A public administrator holding a laptop and meeting with staff members sitting in a circle.

 Director

-Director roles are some of the highest-level positions public administrators can hold.
+Director roles are some of the highest-level public administration career positions individuals can hold.
 Directors set goals, devise strategies to meet them, and develop policies that match their organization’s mission and values.
 Some directors oversee their entire organization while others are in charge of a specific area such as economic development or public policy.

 Steps to Become a Public Administrator